-Set forth below is a diagram illustrating the structure for certain cash flows relevant to the Class C Certificates and the Series C Equipment Notes to be issued in connection with this Offering.
+Set forth below is a diagram illustrating the structure for the offering of the Certificates and certain cash flows.

-- (1) The Equipment Notes with respect to each Aircraft will be issued under a separate Indenture. - (2) Advances by Liquidity Providers will not cover any amounts distributable with respect to the Class C Certificates. - (3) Distributions to the Class C Trustee with respect to each Prior Series from payments on Equipment Notes will be subject to the priority of distributions to the Liquidity Providers and the Class A and Class B Trustees of such Prior Series, to the extent provided in the Intercreditor Agreement applicable to such Prior Series - (4) The proceeds of the offering of the Class C Certificates that are not used to purchase Series C Equipment Notes on the Issuance Date will initially be held in escrow and deposited with the Depositary.
-The Depositary will hold such funds as interest-bearing Deposits.
-The Class C Trust will withdraw funds from the Deposits with respect to the Class C Trust to purchase Series C Equipment Notes from time to time as each Aircraft is financed after the Issuance Date under the Series 2012-2.
-Each Prior Series has a similar escrow and deposit arrangement for the Class A Trust and Class B Trust of such Prior Series.
-In addition, if the Remaining 2012-1 Aircraft is not financed under Series 2012-1 prior to the Issuance Date, after such Remaining 2012-1 Aircraft has been so financed or the period for such financing has ended, the Class C Trust will withdraw funds from the Deposits with respect to the Class C Trust to purchase Series C Equipment Notes with respect to the Aircraft previously financed under Series 2012-1.
-The scheduled payments of interest on the Series C Equipment Notes and on the Deposits with respect to the Class C Trust, taken together, will be sufficient to pay accrued interest on the outstanding Class C Certificates.
-If any funds remain as Deposits with respect to the Class C Trust at the Delivery Period Termination Date or if the funds comprising the Series 2012-1 Deposits have not been used to purchase Series C Equipment Notes by the applicable deadline for financing the Remaining 2012-1 Aircraft, such funds will be withdrawn by the Escrow Agent and distributed to the holders of the Class C Certificates, together with accrued and unpaid interest thereon but without premium.
+- (1) The Equipment Notes with respect to each Aircraft will be issued under a separate Indenture. - (2) The Liquidity Facility for each of the Class A Certificates and the Class B Certificates is expected to be sufficient to cover up to three consecutive semiannual interest payments with respect to such Class, except that the Liquidity Facilities will not cover interest on the Deposits. - (3) The proceeds of the offering of each Class of Certificates will initially be held in escrow and deposited with the Depositary, pending financing of each Aircraft.
+The Depositary will hold such funds as interest bearing Deposits.
+Each Trust will withdraw funds from the Deposits relating to such Trust to purchase Equipment Notes from time to time as each Aircraft is financed.
+The scheduled payments of interest on the Equipment Notes and on the Deposits relating to a Trust, taken together, will be sufficient to pay accrued interest on the outstanding Certificates of such Trust.
+If any funds remain as Deposits with respect to a Trust at the Delivery Period Termination Date, such funds will be withdrawn by the Escrow Agent and distributed to the holders of the Certificates issued by such Trust, together with accrued and unpaid interest thereon.
 No interest will accrue with respect to the Deposits after they have been fully withdrawn.